Cancer affects every part of your life. So why only treat the body?

 I have a Ph.D. in Psychosocial Oncology and have been working and volunteering with people with cancer and their families for over 20 years.

-My background in social work and personal experience as a cancer caregiver has given me unique insight into the needs of those navigating life with cancer.
+My background in social work and personal experience as a cancer caregiver has given me unique insight into life with cancer.

 I look forward to helping you through this journey as well.